rubenkaiser/serverless-offline-eventBridge/README.md

 custom:
   serverless-offline-aws-eventbridge:
     port: 4010 # port to run the eventbridge mock server on
+    subscriberOnly: false # Set to true if the eventBridge mock is managed by another stack
+    pubSubPort: 4011 # Port to run the MQ server (or just listen if using an MQ server from another stack)
     debug: false # flag to show debug messages
     account: '' # account id that gets passed to the event
     maximumRetryAttempts: 10 # maximumRetryAttempts to retry lambda